mcdays94/cloudflare-images-upload-extension/README.md

 > Upload images to Cloudflare Images with drag & drop, paste, or command palette - automatically insert markdown links.

-## ⚠️ Disclaimer

-This is an independent, personal project created by the author.
-While the author is a Cloudflare employee, **this extension is not an official Cloudflare product** and is not affiliated with, endorsed by, or supported by Cloudflare, Inc. This tool was built independently as a side project.

 ## ✨ Features

 - **🖱️ Drag & Drop**: Drag image files from your file explorer directly into markdown files